 IX.
-FLAT ALLOWANCES FOR CONCEALED SHORTAGES?
+FLAT ALLOWANCE DEALS FOR CONCEALED SHORTAGES?

-Some retailers are suggesting a predetermined concealed shortage allowance instead of handling shortages individually.
-Be warned, as these agreements generally only work in one direction - the customer's.
+Some retailers prefer a concealed shortage percentage allowance based on their records instead of resolving shortages individually.
+Be warned, as these agreements generally only work in one direction - in the customer's favor.

-- A. If you agree to a percentage allowance, if the aggregate incurred loss is less than the percentage allowance, it benefits the customer.
-If the actual loss is greater than the allowance, the retailer will demand an increase in the allowance; again, this allowance ultimately only works in favor of the customer.
-This allowance can only grow. - B. Some may try to convince you to do it based on prospective administrative savings from not having to handle the shortage paperwork.
+- A. If you do end up agreeing to a percentage allowance, if the aggregate incurred loss is less than the percentage allowance, it benefits the customer.
+If the actual loss is greater than the allowance, the customer will demand an increase in the allowance.
+Once again, this allowance ultimately only works in favor of the customer. - B. Some will try to convince you to do it based on administrative savings from not having to handle the shortage paperwork.
 However, consider that if you do not research shortages, you will never find out what is causing them, creating a self-sustaining and growing problem.

-- C. If you go forward anyway, even with these cautionary notes, before agreeing to a percentage, carefully examine the historical experience from your records. - 1.
+- C. If you go forward with this proposition, even having read these cautionary notes, before agreeing to a percentage carefully examine the historical experience from your records, since they will be different than your customer's.. - 1.
 In arriving at an allowance percentage, the customer will show you data on total shortages, but will not show the shortages that were paid back to you. - 2.
-When reviewing deduction experience, remember that there is a lag of months in getting money back for erroneous deductions, so if you are looking at a specific period for deductions, it will not include the matching, related paybacks for that period. - 3.
-Lastly, write in an "opt-out" so that if you find it is not working for you, you have a way get out of a bad deal.
+When reviewing deductions, remember that there is a lag of months in getting money back for erroneous deductions, so if you are looking at a specific period for deductions, it will not include the matching paybacks related to that period. - 3.
+Lastly, make sure the deal includes an "opt-out" so that if you find it is not working for you, you have a way get out of a bad deal.